Install and use plugins¶

 The binoc-* namespace on PyPI is the shared ecosystem namespace

 (similar to pytest-* or llm-*).
-Published reference plugins today
+The in-tree format packs are reference

 For in-tree reference implementations see the model-plugins/